-Alternatively referred to as disk space, disk storage, or storage capacity, disk capacity is the maximum amount of data a disc, disk, or drive is capable holding.
+Alternatively called disk space, disk storage, or storage capacity, disk capacity is the maximum amount of data a disc, disk, or drive is capable holding.
 Disk capacity is displayed in MB (megabytes), GB (gigabytes), or TB (terabytes).
-All types of media capable of storing information have a disk capacity, including a CD, DVD, floppy disk, hard drive, memory stick/card, and USB thumb drive.
+All types of media capable of storing information have a disk capacity, including a CD (compact disc), DVD (digital versatile disc), floppy disk, hard drive, memory stick/card, and USB (universal serial bus) thumb drive.

 As information is saved to a disk, the disk usage is increased.
 However, the disk capacity always remains the same.
 For example, a 200 GB hard drive with 150 GB of installed programs has 50 GB of free space but still has a total capacity of 200 GB.
 When a device reaches its capacity, it cannot hold any more information.

-When you buy a new computer, keep in mind that the size of the hard drive advertised is not how much free space you'll have available.
-All computers have an operating system and programs installed that use some of the hard drive's space.
+When you buy a new computer, realize that the size of the hard drive advertised is not how much free space you'll have available.
+All computers have an operating system and programs installed that use some hard drive space.
 For example, a new computer may have a 200 GB hard drive with only 100 GB of free space.

 After formatting a drive, some of its capacity may appear to be missing.
 The reason for this is can be how it was formatted, how it's being used, and the operating system measurement standard.